Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Strategies: 7 (Backtested with last 5 years of historical data -  daily and hourly), Machine learning and classifications tasks.

 Value Prop: This AI-driven trading bot empowers traders with real-time, automated decision-making by executing multiple transactions simultaneously, dynamically allocating assets, and providing instant backtesting for optimized performance.
-With adaptive strategies for both bullish and bearish markets, success probability scoring, and multi-cloud scalability, our bot ensures precision, efficiency, and a competitive edge in algorithmic trading.
+With adaptive strategies for both bullish and bearish markets, success probability scoring, and multi-cloud scalability, bot ensures precision, efficiency, and a competitive edge in algorithmic trading.

 **Cloud Cost Estimates:**